• Skip to primary navigation

 A bowl of mango salsa with a text title overlay.

 This light and fresh Mango Salsa recipe is the perfect summer side dish.
-Juicy and sweet mangoes mixed with crunchy peppers and onion and spicy jalapeno.
-Serve as a dip with tortilla chips or a topping for chicken or fish tacos.
+Juicy and sweet mangoes mixed with crunchy peppers and onion and spicy jalapenos.
+Serve as a dip with tortilla chips or a topping for chicken or fish tacos - this salsa with mango is so versatile.

 A bowl of mango salsa surrounded by tortilla chips and lime halves.